Maths Mastery at Highfields

 Mastering maths means pupils acquiring a deep, long-term, secure and adaptable understanding of the subject.

 The phrase ‘teaching for mastery’ describes the elements of classroom practice and school organisation that combine to give pupils the best chances of mastering maths.

 Achieving mastery means acquiring a solid enough understanding of the maths that’s been taught to enable pupils to move on to more advanced material.

 When teaching mathematics at Highfields Spencer Academy, we intend to provide a curriculum which caters for the needs of all individuals and sets them up with the necessary skills and knowledge for them to become successful in their future adventures.
 We aim to prepare them for a successful working life.
 We incorporate sustained levels of challenge through varied and high-quality activities with a focus on fluency, reasoning and problem solving.
 A wide range of mathematical resources are used and pupils are taught to show their workings in a concrete, pictorial and abstract form wherever suitable.
 We encourage resilience, adaptability and acceptance that struggle is often a necessary step in learning.

-Every class from Reception to Year 6 follows the Power Maths scheme of learning, which is based on the National Curriculum (supported by White Rose materials when appropriate).
-In order to further develop the children’s fluency, reasoning and problem-solving, we practice reasoning which correlates to the Power Maths lessons and further develops children’s understanding of a concept and the links between maths topics.
+Every class from Reception to Year 6 follows the White Rose 3.0 scheme of learning, which is based on the National Curriculum (supported by Powermaths materials when appropriate).
+In order to further develop the children’s fluency, reasoning and problem-solving, we practice reasoning which correlates to the White Rose Maths lessons and further develops children’s understanding of a concept and the links between maths topics.

 We use a CPA approach to Maths